maoosi/pickle.scss/README.md

 **Pickle** takes a different stand on the question, as we believe ambiguity breeds confusion.
 A term like `medium` is too broad and can be interpreted in many different ways, while `tablet` is more clear and easy to remember.
 The idea is not about being 100% accurate across all devices, but to be as declarative as possible and easy to remember.

-Not happy with the default naming changing convention?
+Not happy with the default naming convention?
 Just use your own by updating the default `$breakpoints` config ;)

 ### What's the correct way to manage typography styles?